 b.
 Allows for the most relevant performance comparisons

-1. The CIFSC will conduct quarterly classification reviews of all investment funds in order to ensure the correct categorization of each fund.
-There will be three quarterly reviews (and one annual review - see section 3.4) in each one-year period, with the reviews being conducted based on data for the quarter-end dates of September 30, December 31, and March 31.
+1. The CIFSC will conduct quarterly category classification reviews of all investment funds in order to ensure the correct categorization of each fund.
+The reviews being conducted based on data for the quarter-end dates of June 30, September 30, December 31, and March 31.

 2. 10 business days after each quarter-end date, CIFSC members that possess the necessary resources will recalculate the CIFSC data points, based on the data they have available at that date.
-Using these recalculated data points, each member will present to the committee at the next regular meeting, those funds that have moved categories.
-The committee will then review each fund and reach a final decision on which funds will be reclassified.
+Using these recalculated data points, each member will identify funds that should change categories. .
+The members will then review each fund, including a comparison of data in cases where more than one member possess the necessary data, and reach a decision on which funds will be reclassified.

 3. If applicable, funds are to be excluded from the quarterly review by way of the rules governing new funds (section 3.1) and classification reviews (section 3.2).

-4. After the quarterly review has been completed, each CIFSC member is required to implement the changes wit before each member's deadline date for the release of month-end data.
-Note that any investment fund category change will apply to all series and classes, and segregated of funds that are related by their fundamental investment objectives and investment holdings (refer to definition of "investment fund" in section 1.1).
+5. After the quarterly review results have been finalized, each CIFSC member is required to implement the changes wit before each member’s deadline date for the release of month end data.
+Note that any investment fund category change will apply to all series and classes, and segregated of funds that are related by their fundamental investment objectives and investment holdings (refer to definition of “investment fund” in section 1.1).

 SHARE CLASSIFICATION PRINCIPLES